The way you figure shipping costs out for your business, like life, needs to be all about balance.

 UPS and FedEx are legally required to keep up-to-date Retail Rate Cards available to the general public.
 These help you choose the right service, prepare shipments, determine rates, and assist with tracking and payment options.

-USPS isn’t quite as in-depth, but they do have the USPS Postage Price Calculator.
-This can at least give you an idea of what boxes you should be using, especially if it’s a weird dimension or weight class.
+USPS isn’t quite as in-depth, but they do have the USPS Shipping Cost Calculator.
+This package calculator can at least give you an idea of what boxes you should be using, especially if it’s a weird dimension or weight class.
 This will cut down on any surprises you or the customer may incur when you shipping their item.

 Shipping Technology to the Rescue